fcfort/betterment-csv-chrome/README.md

 Betterment is a wonderful brokerage service, but doesn't provide ticker-level transaction data for easy export.
 But, this data is available via the PDFs on the Activity page.

-This extension parses those PDFs and creates ticker-level transaction .csv download links on the Activity Page entirely in the browser.
+This extension parses those PDFs and creates ticker-level transaction .csv download links on the Activity Page entirely in the browser using PDF.js and Web Workers.

-## Installing
+## Building

 To access development releases, simply download or clone this code and load the `app` directory as an unpacked extension.

 Source Code: [github.com/fcfort/betterment-csv-chrome](https://github.com/fcfort/betterment-csv-chrome)

-## Unpacked Extension

 - If you downloaded the code, unzip the file.
+- Run `browserify app/src/pdf_to_csv.js -o app/main.js`
 - Open `chrome://extensions/` or select the menu `Window > Extensions`.
 - Enable the developer mode at top right.
-- Click `Load unpacked extension...` and select the source code folder.
+- Click `Load unpacked extension...` and select the `app` folder.

+## Packaging

+`grunt package --privateKey ../relative/path/to/key.pem`

 ## Testing